 We teach through a topic-based approach.
 Each half term each class chooses a topic which is explored in line with the interests of the children.
 The Key Stage Two topics can run for a full term.

 To guarantee suitable coverage of national curriculum objectives we use curriculum opportunities, milestones and skills.
 They are monitored closely by subject leaders and this helps to provide continuity, progression and personalised learning experiences for children as they move through the school.
 Teaching uses a variety of strategies including whole class, collaborative group work, pairs and individuals.
 We place a strong focus on developing children’s basic skills and on the development of those skills through a practical and an enquiry – based approach to learning.

 We recognise that English, mathematics and science are fundamental to our pupils’ education.
 Where possible these core subjects are linked to the creative curriculum themes.
 However essential discrete skills and knowledge, at times, will need to be taught and learnt.

 Booster classes, specialist teaching and extra provision in a range of curriculum areas allow pupils to find their passion and extend their learning.
 Events for groups of pupils are regularly offered throughout the academic year.
 Details of weekly clubs can be found in the ‘Clubs and ‘Extra – curricular Activities’ sections of this website.

 Parent workshops, parent-pupil consultation evenings, productions, festivals, enterprise events, home-school reading books and homework are some ways that parents are encouraged to be involved in their pupils learning.
 Across the school homework, including spellings or phonics, is set weekly.

-The pupils in KS1 are taught Phonics from the Linking Letters and Sounds document.
+The pupils in EYFS and KS1 are taught Phonics from the Sounds~Write programme.

 How we adapt the curriculum to meet the needs of individuals and groups of pupils